35 Unusual Facts About Maine Coon Cats

 Let’s put the record straight, this myth is nonsense and has been scientifically disproved.

-5. Some Maine Coons Have Human-like Faces!
+4. Some Maine Coons Have Human-like Faces!

-Maine Coons have quite unique faces, as cats go, which is part of the reason people love the breed so much.
+Maine Coons have unique faces, as cats go, which is part of the reason people love the breed so much.
+However, someone who has taken this a step further is a lady by the name of Tatyana Rastorgueva.

 Tatyana has been selectively breeding Maine Coons for over 20 years in an attempt to make them look as human-like in the face as possible.
+And, to be quite honest, she has done a surprisingly good job of it!

 Her Maine Coons have such unique faces that they almost look like their own species.
+Some people find it cool!
+Others find it unsettling!

 It’s up to you whether or not you’d have one of Tatyana’s cats for yourself (source 1).

-6. Maine Coons Are The Largest Domestic Cat Breed
+5. Largest Non-Hybrid Domestic Cat Breed

 There is a rumor that Maine Coons may have originated from the last queen of France, Marie Antoinette.